-If the person who has been dismissed or a student believes that he or she did not receive the appropriate due process, the person may submit a grievance by following the procedure described in the grievance policy section of this Catalog.
+If the student believes that he or she did not receive the appropriate due process, the student may file a grievance by following the Grievance procedure described in the grievance section of this Catalog.

 ATTENDANCE

 Regular class attendance is required of all students.
 Promptness and dependability are qualities that are very important in all occupations.
 Students should begin to develop these qualities the day they begin their training.